Yitzhak Ben-Zvi: Research

 Yitzhak Ben-Zvi engaged in the study of various fields within Jewish studies, including the history of the Jews and Judaism in the Land of Israel and the history of Jewish communities in the Arab world, and their customs.
 He authored over 150 scientific publications in these fields, including approximately twenty books and numerous articles on publicistic matters and research.

 His initial writings on the research fields he later extensively explored were penned during his journey to the Land of Israel in 1904, during which he visited biblical sites and was impressed by encounters with the Samaritan community, prompting further investigations.

 Ben-Zvi's scholarly contributions also extended to areas such as archaeology, epigraphy, and topography, where he delved into the traditions of fellahin and Bedouins.
 Following the establishment of Israel, he turned his attention to significant discoveries like the Dead Sea Scrolls, contributing to the study of Jewish history and culture.
 Additionally, he was involved preserving biblical manuscripts from Jewish communities in the Arab world, notably the Aleppo Codex, which became a focal point of his research and publications.

-During his time in Vilnius, Ben-Zvi's first article, "די יידישע אומוואנדערונגען" was published, examining the history of the Jewish diaspora and exploring the influence of the "isolated element" and the "comprehensive element" on Jewish integration into general society and migration patterns.
+During his time in Vilnius, Ben-Zvi's first article, "די יידישע אומוואנדערונגען" ("The Jewish wanderings") was published, examining the history of the Jewish diaspora and exploring the influence of the "isolated element" and the "comprehensive element" on Jewish integration into general society and migration patterns.
 In 1911, he published an essay in Ha-Shiloaḥ on the Maccabean revolt.
 Subsequently, his research interests focused on the Land of Israel, local history, and the study of sub-divisions and sects within the Jewish people.
 His writings on non-Jewish settlements in the Land of Israel were compiled in the books Our Neighbors in the Land and The Population of the Land of Israel.
 His studies on the Samaritan community were collected in Book of the Samaritans.